hubdotcom/SwiftMailerWordPress/readme.txt

 == Installation ==
 Upload and activate.
 You can then use the Swift Mailer library within your code - swift_required.php is automatically included.

-Sample connect and send code (full documentation: http://swiftmailer.org/docs/sending.html) `// Create the Transport
+Sample connect and send code (full documentation available at: http://swiftmailer.org/docs/sending.html ) `// Create the Transport
 $transport = Swift_SmtpTransport::newInstance('smtp.example.org', 25)
   ->setUsername('your username')